Close

 Our Philadelphia Truck Accident Attorneys Can Help

 It is highly advisable that you call an attorney that handles cases involving accidents with trucks, semis, and tractor-trailers and understands the cause of these accidents and how to hold trucking companies responsible.
-These types of cases are different than car accidents in Philadelphia and often involve much more serious types of injuries.
+These types of cases are different than car-on-car accidents and often involve much more serious types of injuries.

 At the law offices of The Reiff Law Firm, our experienced Philadelphia truck accident lawyers represent clients injured by semi-trucks, tractor-trailers, 18-wheeler trucks, coal trucks, and delivery trucks in Southeastern Pennsylvania.
 We have fought for injury victims for nearly 40 years, helping accident survivors recover tens of millions of dollars.